cksajil/DSAIRP25/notes/session_36.md

 - Used by both technical and non-technical people

 ## Data Visualization Fundamentals
+- Resources
     - Edward Tufte
         - The Visual Display of Quantitative Information
     - Alberto Cairo

 ## Installation
 - Download and Install Tableau Desktop Free Trail Version